 Corporate bonds can be quite profitable as well.
 For example, instead of selling more of their stock to raise capital, some companies issue debt and, in return, pay a good interest rate for it.
 But, as this is debt, there’s the risk of default, which means choosing which companies to buy bonds from is quite important.

 Like any bond, look for their rating before you commit to it.
 Investment Grade Bonds are the safest, though not risk-free, when it comes to corporate bonds.
 Anything below BBB is considered speculative, so the risk of default is quite high.

 Example asset types: P2P business loans, Equity Crowdfunding, Private Equity Funds

 Knowledge needed: substantial

-Make sure that you’re comfortable in loosing all the money you put into these assets.
-That doesn’t mean you will loose it, it is just a way to prevent serious financial harm to yourself.
+Make sure that you’re comfortable in losing all the money you put into these assets.
+That doesn’t mean you will lose it; it is just a way to prevent serious financial harm to yourself.

 Unlike corporate bonds, which are regulated, P2P business loans are a way for businesses not necessarily listed in any market to raise funds to accomplish certain tasks.
-Many of the online platforms that offer those do some triage and background checking, but there’s always a risk of default.
+Many online platforms offer those do some triage and background checking, but there’s always a risk of default.